hbctraining/Intro-to-shell-fasrc-flipped/lessons/02_wildcards_shortcuts.md

 ---

 ## Learning Objectives
-- Become efficient when using the command-line interface (save time and prevent errors!)
-  - Describe the use of tab completion when writing paths
+  - Implement tab completion when writing paths
-  - Describe the use of the asterisk `*` wildcard when selecting multiple items
+  - Use of the asterisk `*` wildcard to select multiple items
   - List a few shortcuts

 ## Are you logged into the FASRC cluster and on a compute node?